Skip to content

 CST / COLOR SPACE TRANSFORM

-I built the “Soft 2 Strip” Look around the “Kodak 2383 LUT”.
-The LUT expects “Cineon Film Log” as Input Gamma.
-I placed a “CST / Color Space Transform” to transform the input footage to “Cineon Film Log” Gamma.
-This is happening in Node 1.
-Input Color Space / Gamma can be any camera that is supported by DaVinci Resolve.
+I’ve constructed the “Soft 2 Strip” look around the “Kodak 2383 LUT”.
+This LUT expects “Cineon Film Log” as its input gamma.
+In order to accommodate this, I positioned a “CST / Color Space Transform” to convert the input footage to “Cineon Film Log” gamma.

 NODE 2